wakoliVotes/danny-votez/README.md

 - 😄 I always consider myself as a student of the world, open to learn
 - 🌱 Am an enthusiatic Frontend-developer, Data Scientist and Aspiring Android Developer
-- 👯 My Software Development has been amazing, and it is still ongoing!
+- ⌚ My Software Development has been amazing, and it is still ongoing!
 - 🔭 Currently working on Myself 🌟🌟
 - 💬 Ask me about Front-end Development and Data Analytics
 - ⚡ Best Quote: Real Artists Ship - Steve Jobs
-- ☎️ Reach Out and Explore more at: <a href="https://scelland.com/index.html" target="blank" rel="noopener"> ScellandHub</a> 💖
+- ☎️ Reach Out and Explore more at: <a href="https://scelland.com/index.html" target="blank" rel="noopener"> Scelland </a> 💖

 <div align=center>
 <hr>